 Honfleur tourist information.

 Honfleur, the most picturesque of the Côte Fleurie’s seaside towns is a city in northern France’s Lower Normandy region, sited on the estuary where the Seine river meets the English Channel.
-Much of its Renaissance architecture remains intact—especially around the 17th-century Vieux Bassin harbor, has been a subject for artists including Claude Monet and native son Eugène Boudin.
-Nearby Saint Catherine’s Church is a vaulted wooden structure erected by shipbuilders beginning in the mid-1400s.
+Much of its Renaissance architecture remains intact, especially around the 17th-century Vieux Bassin harbor, has been a subject for artists including Claude Monet and native son Eugène Boudin.
+Nearby Saint Catherine’s Church is a vaulted wooden structure erected by shipbuilders beginning in the mid 14th-century.

 Honfleur has preserved many historic and traditional buildings and houses some interesting museums, churches and monuments.
 Come to the harbour before high tide, and you can watch the daily return of its fleet of 40 or so fishing boats, a memory of a time when Honfleur’s ships skirted Newfoundland in search of cod, and its explorers sailed the shores of America seeking the elusive passage to the west.
 The Old Dock is surrounded by picturesque narrow houses, the Lieutenancy and St Stephen’s Church – without doubt this is what catches the eye of every visitor upon their first visit to Honfleur.